udacity/ud615/labs/managing-application-configurations-and-secrets.md

 #### Test the HTTPS endpoint

-Forward local port 10443 to 443 of the `secure-monolith` pod:
+Forward local port 10443 to 443 of the `secure-monolith` Pod:

 ```
 kubectl port-forward secure-monolith 10443:443